SecUSo/privacy-friendly-app-example/README.md

 ## Download and more Information

-Further development requires Android Studio, we recommend to use at least version 3.1.1
+Further development requires Android Studio, we recommend to use the latest version.

 ### API Reference

 Mininum SDK: 21
-Target SDK: 27
+Target SDK: 28

 ## License

 Privacy Friendly App Example is licensed under the GPLv3.
-Copyright (C) 2016-2018  Karola Marky
+Copyright (C) 2019 Karlsruher Institute for Technology (KIT)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by